 Tulum – 2 or 3 Nights

 I had seen many, many pictures on Instagram of Tulum and was really looking forward to visiting it.
 Unfortunately, I ended up feeling a bit disappointed.
 It has a gorgeous beach (although there is a bit of a seaweed problem) and we stayed at a lovely hotel.
 However, it is so expensive compared to other parts of Mexico, and even to other parts of the Yucatan peninsular and it is quite pretentious; lots of people in designer clothes posing with overpriced cocktails.
-Having said that, the beach clubs are pretty cool, and at the end of Tulum beach is a 1.3 million acre Biosphere Reserve, which is absolutely worth exploring.
+Having said that, the beach clubs are pretty cool, and at the end of Tulum Beach is Sian Ka’an Biosphere Reserve, which is absolutely worth exploring.

 What really made our stay in Tulum, was our accommodation and I would totally go back, just to stay there again.

-Sleep – We stayed at Casa de las Olas, right at the very end of the beach and next to the Biosphere Reserve.
+We stayed at Olas, right at the very end of the beach and next to the Biosphere Reserve.
 This was an oasis in Tulum.
 The beach is much quieter up this end and away from the building works of the town and beach clubs.
 I feel like this is the Tulum you would have experienced 10 or 20 years ago.
-It’s an eco resort, and is completely self sufficient – run on solar and using rain and ground water.
+It’s an eco-resort, and is completely self-sufficient – run on solar and using rain and groundwater.
 The breakfast is excellent, made with locally sourced produce and set under palm trees on the sand.
 If you let them know in advance they also offer dinner.
 We spent a lot of time relaxing at the beach here.
-A double room costs from £191.

 If you’re looking for something a little cheaper, we also spent a night in the main town of Tulum at Casa Abanico.
-I loved this accommodation and it had it’s own kitchen which is great when you’re on a budget.
-However it’s a bit of a trek to the beach and the main town of Tulum feels a bit like a construction site.
+I loved this accommodation and it had its own kitchen which is great when you’re on a budget.
+However, it’s a bit of a trek to the beach and the main town of Tulum feels a bit like a construction site.
 Something to bear in mind!
-(However this is pretty much where all the budget accomodation is!).
+(However, this is pretty much where all the budget accommodation is!).

 Tulum to Playa Del Carmen/Isla Cozumel – 65km / 54 minutes

 Here you have two options, as Cozumel is an island, you need to take a ferry to get there.
-So you can either take your rental car on the ferry, or you can return your rental car in Playa and take the passenger ferry (and then bus back to Cancun).
+So you can either take your rental car on the ferry, or you can return your rental car in Playa Del Carmen and take the passenger ferry (and then bus/taxi back to Cancun).
 We did the latter, although in hindsight the first option is probably easier.